Troubleshooting Connection Issues

 If a disconnection happens while recording, the recording process will continue, but a message will be shown to the user.
 If the connection is re-established, the data recorded while the connection was interrupted will start uploading to the media server while the recording process continues.

-- A busy or high latency WiFi network might cause continuously open wss connections to disconnect.
+- A busy or high latency WiFi network might cause continuously open websocket connections to disconnect.

 - The Internet connection might fail (ISP problems, power failure, tripping over the router, etc.).